A law of large numbers for kinetic interacting diffusions

 and by taking $N^{-1}\sum_{i=1}^N$ on both sides, one obtains the weak formulation of Equation \eqref{def:vlasov-equation}.
-In the beginning of the last century, Equation \eqref{def:vlasov-equation} appeared in the modelling of the dynamics of galaxies \cite{jeans_theory_1915, jeans_theory_1916} and, only fifty years later, was employed by Vlasov \cite{vlasov_vibrational_1968} to study a variant of Boltzman equation, see, e.g., the introduction in \cite{dietert_contributions_2016} and references therein for a historical perspective.
-In the second half of the 70's, Neunzert \cite{neunzert_neuere_1975,neunzert_introduction_1984}, rapidly followed by the works of Braun and Hepp \cite{braun_vlasov_1977} and Dobrushin \cite{dobrushin_vlasov_1979}, proved that, if $\nu^N_0$ weakly converges to $\nu_0\in\mathcal{P}(\bR^{2d})$, then $\nu^N$ weakly converges\footnote{It should be noted that, although very similar, these works differ in how the space of probability measures is metricized: Neunzert used the bounded Lipschitz distance, while Braun, Hepp and Dobrushin the Wasserstein distance, see \cite{neunzert_introduction_1984}.} in $C([0,T], \mathcal{P}(\bR^{2d})$ to $\nu=(\nu_t)_{t\in [0,T]}$ solution to Equation \eqref{def:vlasov-equation}.
+In the beginning of the last century, Equation \eqref{def:vlasov-equation} appeared with the specific form $\Gamma((x,v),(y,w) )=-\nabla_x V(y-x) $ in the modelling of the dynamics of galaxies \cite{jeans_theory_1915, jeans_theory_1916} and, only fifty years later, was employed by Vlasov \cite{vlasov_vibrational_1968} using a more general $\Gamma$ to study a variant of Boltzmann equation, see, e.g., the introduction in \cite{dietert_contributions_2016} and references therein for a historical perspective.
+In the second half of the 70's, Neunzert \cite{neunzert_neuere_1975,neunzert_introduction_1984}, rapidly followed by the works of Braun and Hepp \cite{braun_vlasov_1977} and Dobrushin \cite{dobrushin_vlasov_1979}, proved that, if $\nu^N_0$ weakly converges to $\nu_0\in\mathcal{P}(\bR^{2d})$, then $\nu^N$ weakly converges\footnote{It should be noted that, although very similar, these works differ in how the space of probability measures is metricized: Neunzert used the bounded Lipschitz distance, while Braun, Hepp and Dobrushin the Wasserstein distance, see \cite{neunzert_introduction_1984}.} in $C([0,T], \mathcal{P}(\bR^{2d}))$ to $\nu=(\nu_t)_{t\in [0,T]}$ solution to Equation \eqref{def:vlasov-equation}.

 In the stochastic setting, when $\sigma > 0$, the empirical measure is random and cannot satisfy a deterministic partial differential equation.
-However, in the limit for $N\to\infty$ and under additional assumptions on the initial condition, one can show \cite{mckean_class_1966, oelschlager_martingale_1984, tanaka_limit_1984, sznitman_topics_1991} that it converges to the solution of the deterministic PDE
+However, in the limit for $N\to\infty$ and under additional assumptions on the initial condition, one can show \cite{mckean_class_1966, oelschlager_martingale_1984, tanaka_limit_1984, sznitman_topics_1991} (among others results) that it converges to the solution of the deterministic PDE

 provided that $\nu^N_0$ converges to $\nu_0$ in a suitable topology.
-Equation \eqref{kinetic-fokker-planck} is usually known as kinetic non-linear Fokker-Planck equation or kinetic McKean-Vlasov equation.
-Observe that, for $\sigma=0$, it is equal to Equation \eqref{def:vlasov-equation}.
+Equation \eqref{kinetic-fokker-planck} is usually known as kinetic non-linear Fokker-Planck equation or kinetic McKean-Vlasov equation and, for $\sigma=0$, it is Equation \eqref{def:vlasov-equation}.